gbengajolayemi/BOOKSTORE-PROJECT/README.md

 # Project Name

-A RESTful API built with Node.js, Express, and PostgreSQL.
+A RESTful API built with Node.js, Express, and mysql.

 ## Project Structure